 When it comes to form, varieties that are dense and compact will allow you to fit more plants into a given space.
 Lettuce and greens crops that have a head-type growth habit will yield more than open, leafy types in hydro systems.
 This is a big advantage of Salanova-type lettuces, enabling salad mix production in hydro systems.
 Before Salanova, it was difficult to achieve good yields of high-quality salad mix hydroponically because it is not possible to densely seed in a line as is typical for field production of salad mix.
 For greens, yield varies widely by species; varieties must be chosen carefully to ensure the yield is sufficiently high in a plug system to justify the expense.

 Microgreens and shoots, with their short crop cycles, are well suited to hydroponic culture because they require minimal fertility inputs.
 They are commonly grown in a modified NFT system, with a piece of burlap or other fabric type material lining the gutter to secure the roots.
-The microgreens may then be harvested by cutting the stems to provide loose microgreens, or cutting the medium, to provide a square of rooted, living product.
+Microgreens grown this way can then be harvested by cutting the stems to provide loose microgreens, or by cutting the medium, to provide a square of rooted, living product.
 Production of smaller quantities can be accomplished using 1020 trays lined with hemp fiber; we now offer 5"x5" hemp mats and corresponding inserts that fit 8 to a 1020 tray for this purpose, so growers can mix, match, and market a selection of smaller quantities to hydroponic customers or for use at their own table.

 The most popular food crops for hydroponic production are tomatoes, lettuce, cucumbers, greens, peppers, eggplant, strawberries, herbs, microgreens, and shoots.
 These crops fall into one of two main production models: one long harvest; or multiple quick harvests.